hyo04/Evaluating-Parallel-Training-Strategies-for-Toy-Transformers-/report.md

 ### Number of layers VS Raw Throughput & GPU Utilization
 <img src="graphs/n_layers_throughput_util.png" alt="Number of layers VS Raw Throughput & GPU Utilization" width="600"/>

+**Observation**
+- Similar to the observation for varying sequence lengths, although the sequential execution shows the highest raw throughput, it also experiences the lowest GPU utilization for all ranges of the layer depths.
+- It's clear that not only does pipeline parallelism have the lowest throughput out of all three methods, but it also expreiences a gradual decreasing thhroughput as the number of layers increase.
+This trend suggests that memory pressure is a potential bottleneck for pipeline parallelism.
+Since each additional layer introduces its own trainable weights, activations, and intermediate states, even a small increase in the layer count imposes a significant memory load on the system.

 ## 4. Micro batch size VS Throughput (pipeline parallelism)